 Getting Your Bridge

-During your second visit, your bridge will be fitted in your mouth where it’s permanently cemented into place.
-We’ll make sure you feel comfortable so that you’ll be able to smile naturally and use your teeth normally before leaving our office.
-You’ll also be instructed on how to care for your new bridge, which isn’t any different from caring for your natural teeth.
+During your second visit, your bridge will be fitted in your mouth and evaluated and adjusted.
+If we are pleased with the fit and look of the bridge, it will be cemented or fixed to the teeth.
+If we feel the bridge requires additional modifications, we may need to return the bridge to the lab and schedule an additional appointment.
+When we are able to deliver your bridge, we'll make sure you feel comfortable so that you'll be able to smile naturally and use your teeth normally before leaving our office.
+You'll also be instructed on how to care for your new bridge, which isn't any different from caring for your natural teeth.